MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-get-data-eventstreams.md

 In this example, *PackageID* is the unique ID key.

-### Connect your EventStream item to Data Activator
+### Connect your Eventstream item to Data Activator

-To connect your EventStream item to data activator:
+To connect your Eventstream item to data activator:

-1. Open your EventStream item
+1. Open your Eventstream item
-2. Add a destination to your EventStream item, of type *Reflex*
+2. Add a destination to your Eventstream item, of type *Reflex*
     :::image type="content" source="media/data-activator-get-data/data-activator-get-data-04.png" alt-text="Screenshot of reflex event stream item.":::
 3. In the side panel, select an existing reflex item, or make a new one, as appropriate, then select *Add.*
 4. Open your reflex item.
-You'll see the data flowing from your EventStream item in the data pane.
+You see the data flowing from your Eventstream item in the data pane.
     :::image type="content" source="media/data-activator-get-data/data-activator-get-data-05.png" alt-text="Screenshot of trigger created.":::

 ### Next steps

-Once you have connected your EventStream item to data activator, the next step is to assign your data to some objects.
+Once you have connected your Eventstream item to data activator, the next step is to assign your data to some objects.
 To do this, follow the steps described in the [Assign data to objects in Data Activator](data-activator-assign-data-objects.md) article.

 * [What is Data Activator?](data-activator-introduction.md)
 * [Get started with Data Activator](data-activator-get-started.md)